daehyeok-kim/daehyeok-kim.github.io/_pages/about.md

 with a focus on building software systems that improve the performance, efficiency, and resiliency of data- and network-intensive applications running on emerging programmable infrastructure (e.g., programmable switches, NICs, and xPUs).
 I also worked on various topics in systems security and wireless systems.

----

-**I'll be joining the <a href="https://cs.utexas.edu/">UT Austin CS department</a> as an Assistant Professor starting Fall 2023, and I'll be looking for PhD students!** If you're interested in working with me, please mention my name in your <a href="https://www.cs.utexas.edu/graduate/prospective-students/apply">application</a> and feel free to <a href="mailto:daehyeok@cs.utexas.edu">drop me an email</a>.

----